A place for You, a place for Me.

 About the Instructor/Founder - Katy Rizzuti

 Fabulous mother.
 Constant sketcher.
 Courageous teacher.
 Nature wanderer.
 Pretend gardener.
 Nautical dreamer.
 Shower singer.
 Snail mail writer.
-Did that sum it up nicely?

 Our house is the creative house.
 My boys and I are always doing something crafty.
 There are plentiful boxes full of inventions or materials spilling over the edges waiting to be included in the next installation.